jschwander/genesis-website/VERCEL-WEBHOOK-SETUP.md

 1. Edit or create a post in Sanity
 2. Publish the post
 3. Check your Vercel logs to see if the webhook was triggered
-4. Check your GitHub repository - a new commit should appear with the HTML file
+4. Check your GitHub repository - a new GitHub Action should run
+5. Once the action completes, your new blog post HTML file should be created

 ## Understanding How It Works

 1. When you publish a post in Sanity, it sends a webhook to your Vercel function
-2. The Vercel function fetches the post data from Sanity
+2. The Vercel function triggers a GitHub Action via repository_dispatch event
-3. It generates HTML content for the post
+3. The GitHub Action:
+   - Checks out your repository code
+   - Runs the post generator script to create the HTML file
-4. It commits the HTML file directly to your GitHub repository
+   - Commits and pushes the change back to GitHub
-5. GitHub notifies Vercel of the new commit
-6. Vercel automatically deploys the updated site with the new blog post
+4. Vercel automatically deploys the updated site with the new blog post

 ## Troubleshooting